The Women Who Get Off by Watching Men Gain Weight

 Gabriela was making a feast.
 She had hand-shaped mounds of hamburger patties with crispy bits of bacon, whipped up a homemade sauce to drape over the burgers, baked her signature coconut cherry muffins, and made homemade ice cream for dessert.
 There would only be one guest joining Gabriela at dinner, and feeding him would be her foreplay.

-At 5’2″ and 130 pounds, Gabriela is a far cry from the women who often represent feederism, a fetish that eroticizes feeding, eating, and weight gain.
+At 157 centimeters and 58 kilograms Gabriela is a far cry from the women who often represent feederism, a fetish that eroticizes feeding, eating, and weight gain.
 There has been relatively little in the mainstream media about feederism, but what does exist is often framed with sensational images of women with ballooning bellies, stuffed so large that they cannot move after consuming meals fit for entire families.
 Gabriela is not one of those women.
 She doesn’t want to be fed—she wants to feed.

 Videos by VICE